2017 Stanley Cup playoffs: (M1) Washington Capitals vs. (M2) Pittsburgh Penguins

 This was the tenth playoff meeting between these teams and the second consecutive in the second round.
-Pittsburgh has won eight of the nine previous series including last year's confrontation which ended in six games.
+Pittsburgh had won eight of the nine previous series including the previous year's confrontation which ended in six games.
 These teams split their four-game regular season series.

 The Penguins defeated the Capitals in seven games after they gave up a 3–1 series lead.
 In the final eight minutes of game one, Nick Bonino scored the game-winning goal as the Penguins once led 2–0 only to have Washington score twice to tie the game, then with 8:24 left in the third period Bonino gave the Penguins a 3–2 lead and thus the victory.
 Phil Kessel and Jake Guentzel both scored twice for the Penguins in a 6–2 victory, gaining a 2–0 series lead as a result.
 The Capitals got an early 1–0 lead in game three, then a goal by Evgeny Kuznetsov put them up by two goals, however, in the final two minutes of the game, the Penguins tied the score 2–2.
 In overtime, Trevor Daley of the Penguins was penalized for holding and on the ensuing power play, Kevin Shattenkirk scored to give the Capitals a 3–2 victory.
 Pittsburgh lead 2–0 in game four only to have Washington tie the game, however, 2:49 after Nate Schmidt tied the game for Washington, Justin Schultz on the power play gave the Penguins a 3–2 lead and the victory.
 Washington scored three times in the third period of game five after being down one goal to win 4–2.
 Andre Burakovsky scored twice in game six, forcing a seventh game in Washington's 5–2 triumph.
-In game seven, Marc-Andre Fleury stopped all 29 shots and Bryan Rust scored the series-winning goal to defeat the Capitals 2–0 and advance to the Conference Finals for the second consecutive year.
+In game seven, Marc-Andre Fleury stopped all 29 shots and Bryan Rust scored the series-winning goal to defeat the Capitals 2–0 and advance to the conference finals for the second consecutive year.